cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 3) Execute `HTTP requests/trigger update/GenerateDataWithoutShips.http`, be sure to enter derivation IRI in the request.

 ## Visualisation
-Visualisation can be viewed at http://localhost:3838/dispersion-vis.
+Visualisation can be viewed at http://localhost:3838/visualisation (replace localhost if deployed elsewhere).
 Note that if buildings data is present in ontop, the visualisation may take a while to load because the first query takes time.